Understanding Go’s Garbage Collection

 In Go, the size of the heap is managed by the garbage collector (GC).
 When memory is allocated, and there’s not enough space in the heap, Go’s runtime will increase the size of the heap.
 The GC later frees up heap memory by identifying and discarding objects that are no longer accessible by the program.

-As for the stack, Go uses a technique called stack segmenting, or split stacks.
-Unlike some languages where the stack size must be defined at thread creation, Go starts with small stacks that can dynamically grow and shrink.
-Each goroutine starts with a tiny stack, usually around 2KB, which grows and shrinks as needed.
+As for the stack, Go uses dynamically sized contiguous stacks.
+Unlike some languages where the stack size must be defined at thread creation, Go starts each goroutine with a small stack, usually around 2KB, which can dynamically grow and shrink as needed.
+When a goroutine requires more stack space, the runtime allocates a larger contiguous stack and copies over the existing data.

 Go’s memory allocation, both on the heap and stack, is efficient and gives Go an edge in building high-performance applications.
 Understanding these basics paves the way for the detailed exploration of Go’s garbage collector, which we will dive into next.